lunias/ethanaa-vuepress/docs/blog/switching-to-doom-emacs/README.md

 date: 2020-02-13 17:00:00
 excerpt: |
   I've been using Emacs for more than decade.
-I started out with plain-'ol vanilla Emacs and bunch of customizations that I sourced from the around the web / made myself, but as time went on I became aware of the nice UX enhancements found in some of the Emacs configuration frameworks, particularly Spacemacs.
-The trouble with Spacemacs is that I find it unbearably slow.
+I started out with plain-'ol vanilla Emacs and bunch of customizations that I sourced from around the web / wrote myself, but as time went on I became aware of the nice UX enhancements found in some of the Emacs configuration frameworks, particularly Spacemacs.
+The trouble with Spacemacs is that I find it at times to be unbearably slow.
 Today is the day that I switch to Doom Emacs.
 type: post
 blog: true
 tags: